Duimon/thebezelproject-scripts/README.md

 There is quite a bit of setup required to use these scripts, but after doing it once it gets easy😉.
 I will assume you have a working retroarch setup and are successfully using the HSM Shader.
 Thebezelproject requires a standard “no-intro” named romset.

 **1.** Create a temporary installation of Retroarch by copying your existing “working” retroarch folder to a temporary location.
-Thebezelproject Windows installer will overwrite some key files and break your Retroarch configuration.
+(We will never actually run retroarch frfrom the temporary installation) Thebezelproject Windows installer will overwrite some key files and break your Retroarch configuration.
 For these instructions we will assume a temporary installation of **“Retroarch-thebezelproject”**.

 **2.** Download [thebezelproject Windows installer.]( https://github.com/thebezelproject/BezelProject-Windows)